JHUDMC/Manual/Systems.md

 Disable the "feedback form" for non-workshop events.

+Copy the event link from HopkinsGroups and put it on the [DMC's Linktree](https://linktr.ee/DMCJHU).

-Print the QR code for participants to check in during the event.
+At the event itself: [print the QR code for participants to check themselves in.](https://help.campusgroups.com/en/articles/1105584-how-to-activate-the-qr-code-self-check-in-feature-to-your-event).

 ## Social Media and Promotion

+### Marketing Collateral
-Each public event should be promoted on all DMC channels.
+Each public event should be promoted on all DMC channels using marketing collateral created by the DMC.
 Each piece of marketing created for an event should list:

 - Date/Time
 - Name of event
 - Location (if at DMC, don't need to list a specific location)